Ray16/ALCF_AI_Hackathon_Team_Borides/README.md

 ```
 .
 ├── data                                             # input data file for feature generation
-├── Sliding_window_feature_generation.ipynb          # code used to generate multi-channel sliding window features
-├── features                                         # folder containing all the features used to train the neural net
+├── features                                         # folder containing scripts used to generate features and all features used to train the neural net
 ├── Multi-channel PolyConvNet.ipynb                  # code used to train / test the Multi-channel PolyConvNet
+├── Multi-channel PolyConvNet VAE.ipynb                  # code used to train / test the Multi-channel PolyConvNet with VAE features
-├── models                                           # folder containing the trained models
+├── models                                           # folder containing all trained models
 ├── LICENSE
 └── README.md
 ```